SSAFA: Structure and governance

 SSAFA is governed by a board of Trustees who make and approve SSAFA policy.
-They oversee the Chief Executive Sir Andrew Gregory and his Executive team who together look after to day-to-day management of the charity.
+They oversee the Chief Executive Steve Shell CB OBE and his Executive team who together look after to day-to-day management of the charity.

 SSAFA Trustees are all volunteers who contribute their time and expertise to the management of SSAFA.
 They have ultimate responsibility for directing SSAFA's affairs and ensuring the charity is solvent, well-run and meet objectives.

 All Trustees are also members of the Council and meet regularly to discuss the charity's activities and progress.
-The Chairman of Council is Lieutenant General Sir Gary Coward KBE CB.
+The National Chair is Sir Simon Bollom KBE CB.

 SSAFA’s charitable work is financed by contributions from benevolent funds, generous donations from members of the public and the profits generated by their Health and Social Care department who are contracted by the National Health Service and Ministry of Defence to provide direct support to serving personnel and their families in the UK and overseas.